NanomatchGmbH/diadem_image_template/README.md

 - property_type_1_provided_by_calculator
 - property_type_2_provided_by_calculator
 - - ...
-specifications:
+specification:
   some_setting: some_value
 ```

-For a DFT Payload specifications could include Basis, Functional, convergence criteria, etc. It does not have to be a flat dictionary.
+For a DFT Payload specification could include Basis, Functional, convergence criteria, etc. It does not have to be a flat dictionary.
 The only requirement is that it is serializable into a list of dicts of dicts of lists... of python base types.
 Your payload then runs and your job must output a file called result.yml according to the following spec:

 ```
 molecule_id: